andrewvallejo/pokedex/README.md

 ## Usage

-You can either visit [Phasebook](https://phasebook.netlify.app/) or run the command
+You can either visit [the pokedex application](https://p-o-k-e-dex.netlify.app/) or run the command

 ```jsx
 npm start